bobschi/lebobs.ch/_posts/2012-01-16-a-new-design.md

 * hci
 * design

-While I am pretty sure about the post types---they are pretty standard ones---I am not too sure about the categories.
+While I am pretty sure about the post types--they are pretty standard ones--I am not too sure about the categories.
 They still don't feel right to me.
 And I need to find a way to get content online without the need to be at my workstation.
 Why can there be no comprise?
 A blog software or CMS that uses a DVCS and that I can edit via a web interface and in my favourite editor.
 Like github or bitbucket wikis allows me to. :(